Kitchen Extension Builders in Croydon (CR0, CR2)

 Kitchen Extensions Tip for Croydon Homeowners

-Three patterns cover most of what we build in CR0 and CR2.
-Wide rear extension on a 1930s semi is the most common Croydon project.
-The 1930s semis around Sanderstead, Purley, Selsdon, and the streets running off Brighton Road have wide plots — typically 7-9 metres of rear elevation with side access on the detached side.
-We extend 4 metres into the rear garden across the full width of the existing rear wall, take out the load-bearing wall between the kitchen and the dining room with a 178x102 UB or 203x133 UB steel beam, and finish with bifolds or sliders across the new rear elevation.
-Cost is £45,000-£75,000 including foundations on Croydon's mixed chalk and clay subsoil (typically 1.0-1.2 metres on standard sites), structural steel, glazing, electrics, plumbing, and finishes.
-Build time 12-14 weeks.
+The most common Croydon project.
+Semis around Sanderstead, Purley, Selsdon, and the streets off Brighton Road have wide plots, typically 7 to 9 metres of rear elevation with side access on the detached side.
+We extend 4 metres into the garden across the full rear wall, take out the load-bearing wall between kitchen and dining room with a 178x102 UB or 203x133 UB steel beam, and finish with bifolds or sliders.
+That covers foundations on Croydon's mixed chalk and clay subsoil (typically 1.0 to 1.2 metres on standard sites), structural steel, glazing, electrics, plumbing, and finishes.
+Build time 12 to 14 weeks.
 Permitted development under Class A covers the full 4-metre projection on a semi.
-Deep rear extension on a 1930s detached is the second pattern, common on the larger plots in Sanderstead and Purley.
-Class A permits up to 8 metres on a detached property under the Larger Home Extension prior approval process (8-week neighbour consultation).
-Cost is £60,000-£95,000 for a 5-6 metre projection.
-Build time 14-16 weeks.
-The detached layout means no party wall is shared, which simplifies the project significantly.
-Rear extension on a Victorian terrace is the third pattern, common in South Croydon and Thornton Heath.
-The classic two-up-two-down terraces have side returns of 0.9-1.2 metres that some properties infill alongside the rear extension to create a wraparound.
-Cost is £45,000-£75,000 for a rear-only project; £60,000-£90,000 for a wraparound.
-Build time 12-16 weeks.
-Party wall agreement with the neighbouring property is required.

-Three Croydon factors distinguish kitchen extensions here from inner London projects.
-Concrete raft foundations on 1930s properties.
-A high proportion of Croydon's 1930s housing stock sits on concrete raft slabs rather than traditional Victorian strip foundations.
-Where the existing raft extends slightly beyond the rear wall and is in good condition at sufficient depth, the new extension can sometimes tie into the existing raft with a structural connection rather than requiring entirely new strip footings.
-Saves £2,000-£3,500 on groundwork compared with full new foundations.
-The structural engineer assesses the existing raft at the survey by lifting a slab section to confirm construction and depth.
-Where the raft is shallow or in poor condition, full new strip foundations apply at standard cost.
-Chalk and clay subsoil.
-CR0 and CR2 sit on a transition between London Clay (lower-lying streets) and the chalk escarpment running south through Sanderstead and Selsdon.
-Most sites have stable ground requiring standard 1.0-1.2 metre foundations.
-Properties near former springs, natural watercourses, or known chalk dissolution features may have localised subsidence risk that needs ground investigation before the structural design is finalised — typical on a small minority of streets and identified by a trial hole at the survey.
-Adds £600-£1,200 to surveying cost where ground investigation is needed.
-Semi-detached and detached advantage.
-Croydon's housing stock is dominated by 1930s semi-detached and detached properties rather than tightly-packed Victorian terraces.
-This simplifies several aspects of an extension: only one party wall to deal with on a semi (none on a detached), wider side access for materials delivery and waste removal, easier crane or pump access for foundation pour.
-Site setup time on a Croydon 1930s semi is typically half a day versus a full day on a tightly-packed inner London terrace.
+A high proportion of Croydon's 1930s housing stock sits on concrete raft slabs rather than traditional strip foundations.
+Where the existing raft extends slightly beyond the rear wall and is in good condition at sufficient depth, the new extension can tie into the existing raft with a structural connection rather than requiring entirely new strip footings, which simplifies the groundwork.
+The structural engineer assesses the raft at survey by lifting a slab section to confirm construction and depth.
+Where the raft is shallow or in poor condition, full new strip foundations apply.
+The approach is confirmed before the contract is signed.
+CR0 and CR2 sit on a transition between London Clay in the lower-lying streets and the chalk escarpment running south through Sanderstead and Selsdon.
+Most sites need standard 1.0 to 1.2 metre foundations.
+Properties near former springs, natural watercourses, or known chalk dissolution features may need ground investigation before the structural design is finalised, identified by a trial hole at survey.
+Standard sites need no additional investigation.

-Croydon Council process and project management
+Croydon Council planning and how we manage your project

 Kitchen Extensions in Croydon: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”